 Easy to clean: There should not be any groves on the flooring where the dirt gets stuck.
-Look for the seamless flooring options for easier cleaning.
+Look for seamless flooring options for easier cleaning.

 Design-friendly: Flooring should look in sync with the design of the rest of the kitchen.

-With a wide assortment of materials that are available in the market, the following guide will help you choose the best flooring for your kitchen.
+With a wide assortment of materials that are available in the market, the following guide will help you choose the best flooring options for your kitchen.

 Ceramic or porcelain tile: These tiles have a hard solid surface that does not attract dirt or dust.
 They are waterproof and are easy to maintain.
 Ceramic tiles can endure any amount of spills, splatters, and messes that can be wiped away with a mop or sponge easily.